Pullets Ready to Start Laying?

 If you buy your birds as chicks, you can expect to feed and care for them for 22 to 24 weeks before they reach their point of lay.
 However, this depends on the breed, time of year, and the level of care they have received.
 It is not uncommon for some breeds to take even longer to mature and not produce until 25 to 30 weeks.

-Some people would rather skip chick rearing altogether and buy pullets already at their point of lay.
-Sounds like a good plan, but you’ll have to be patient with that choice as well.
-Even if they are in fact laying eggs, they will most likely stop for as long as 2 months when they are moved to a new environment.
-It’s important to know the bird’s true age too, point of lay doesn’t mean they are laying… it means they will lay in the near future.
+Some people would rather skip chick-rearing altogether and buy pullets already at their point of lay.
+Sounds like a good plan, but you’ll have to be patient with that choice.
+Even if they are laying eggs, they will most likely stop for as long as two months when they are moved to a new environment.
+It’s important to know the bird’s actual age too; point of lay doesn’t mean they are laying… it means they will lay in the near future.

-Knowing the age of a pullet is important, you don’t want to feed a layer diet too early.
+Knowing the age of a pullet is important; you don’t want to feed a layer diet too early.
 Most people buy chickens to have a fresh supply of eggs.
-Rushing young birds may cause serious health issues, and that doesn’t fill the egg basket!
+Rushing young birds may cause serious health issues, which don’t fill the egg basket!

 So how can you tell if a pullet is actually close to laying?
 There is a simple way to check age and the approximate point of lay.

-This test will give you an idea of a pullets age, it can’t tell you when you’ll get that first egg, but it will help you determine what the pullets feed requirements are while your waiting.
+This test will give you an idea of a pullets age, it can’t tell you when you’ll get that first egg, but it will also help you determine the pullet’s feed requirements while you’re waiting.